 After AWB in your camera’s white balance menu, you will probably see about six icons representing Daylight, Shade, Cloudy, Tungsten, Fluorescent, and Flash.

 As you might have guessed, use these icons to set the camera’s white balance according to the ambient light conditions.
 If you’re using a Daylight LED panel light, choose the daylight icon and your scene should look fine.

 Manual Kelvin Color Temperature

-You will also find an icon that lets you dial-in an actual color temperature.
+You will also find an icon that lets you dial in an actual color temperature.
 On Canon cameras, it’s an icon with a capital K for Kelvin.
 If you select the Kelvin temperature icon you can adjust your camera’s white balance temperature in increments of 100K.

 On my EOS R color temperature values can be selected from 2,500 to 10,0000.

 So, provided you know the color temperature of your lights you can match it exactly by using the Kelvin color temperature icon on your camera to then set the camera color temperature.
-You will have then changed the white balance value to be perfect for your light source.
+You will then have changed the white balance value to be perfect for your light source.

 Custom White Balance